360ls/360ls/_requirements/functionalspec/usecases.md

 title: Use Cases
 ---

 This portion of the website highlights the use cases portion of the functional specification for the requirements sprint.
-The use cases are broken down by application (i.e. the on-box app and the dvr web app).
+The use cases are broken down by application (i.e. the on-box app and the DVR web app).

 ## Web Application